-New York Mercedes Car Accident Lawyer
+New York Mercedes Car Accident

-In order to show that a driver was negligent, you must show the following:
+As an experienced attorney will explain, in order to show that a driver was negligent, you must show the following:

-If the negligence of another driver caused the car accident that resulted in your injuries, the types of compensation that you may be able to recover include:
+If the negligence of another driver caused the Mercedes car accident that resulted in your injuries, the types of compensation that you may be able to recover include:

 - Medical expenses.
 This includes past and future medical expenses related to the injuries you suffered in the accident.
 This may include the cost of the ambulance service, emergency room visits, hospital stays, surgery, medical equipment and prescriptions.
 Your attorney will explain that demanding future medical expenses is critical as many serious injuries require treatment well into the future.